dytsou/shorten-url/README.md

 #### Option B: Custom Domain

-1. Upload `index.html` to your web hosting
+1. Upload the `docs/` directory to your web hosting
-2. Update the `frontend.url` in `config.js` to match your domain
+2. Update the `frontend.url` in `config/config.js` to match your domain

 ### 4. Setup Cloudflare Workers